gshau/unifi_panel_api/Readme.md

 ### Setup

 Docker is used to serve the app.
+In `src/app.py` change `PANEL_ADDRESS` to the ip address of your LED panel.
 To start the app:

 ```
 docker-compose up
 ```

+### Usage

 To control on/off:
 ```